RoSchmi/Esp32_Viessm_DatBase_Bridge/README.md

 https://github.com/RoSchmi/RoSchmiViessmannApiTest together with an Internet Browser

-More Valueble informations can be found here:
+More valuable information can be found here:

 https://www.rustimation.eu/index.php/a-viessmann-api-und-node-red/